tlmquintino/cookup/README.md

 It is a tool with minimal requirements to build and install software on super computers and clusters that often do not have Ruby or Python.
-Somewhat old versions of Perl seem to be always available on such HPC systems.
+Somewhat old versions of Perl seem to be always available on such HPC systems, so

 The initial code for cookup was based on the install-deps.pl script from the http://github.com/coolfluid/coolfluid3 project, but improved with object oriented perl features.